edubart/nelua-lang/docs/pages/overview.md

 print(a,b) -- outputs: false 1
 ```

+Multiple returns are efficient and packed into C structs in the code generator.
+{:.alert.alert-info}

 ### Top scope closures

-When declaring functions in the top scope the compiler takes advantages of the fact that
+Functions declared in the top scope works as top scope closure,
-top scope variables is always accessible in the heap to create lightweight closures without
-needing to hold upvalues references or use a garbage collector,
-thus they are more lightweight than a closure nested in a function.
+they have access to all local variables declared before it:

 ```nelua
 local counter = 1 -- 'a' lives in the heap because it's on the top scope